John Archer (American politician)

-John Archer (May 5, 1741 – September 28, 1810) was a physician, slaveowner, and U.S. Congressman from Maryland, representing the sixth district for three terms from 1801 to 1807.
+John Archer (May 5, 1741 – September 28, 1810) was a physician, planter and politician.
+He was a U.S. Congressman from Maryland, representing the sixth district for three terms from 1801 to 1807.
 His son, Stevenson Archer and grandson Stevenson Archer II were also Congressmen from Maryland.

 Early life

 Archer was born on May 5, 1741, near Churchville in the Province of Maryland, and attended the West Nottingham Academy in Cecil County, later graduating from Princeton College in 1760 with a Bachelor of Arts and in 1763 with a Master of Arts.
 He studied theology, but owing to a throat affliction, he abandoned his studies in that area and began the study of medicine.
 He graduated as a physician from the College of Philadelphia on June 21, 1768, receiving the first medical diploma issued on the American continent.

 Career

 In July 1769, Archer commenced the practice of law in Harford County.
 He was a member of the Revolutionary committee from 1774 to 1776, and later raised a military company during the American Revolutionary War.
 He was a member of the first state constitutional convention of 1776, and served in the Maryland House of Delegates from 1777 to 1779.
 During the Revolutionary War, Archer was volunteer aide-de-camp to General Anthony Wayne at Stony Point.
 On June 1, 1779, Archer was made a captain and subsequently a major in the Continental Army.

 Archer was elected as a Democratic-Republican to the Seventh, Eighth, and Ninth Congresses, serving from March 4, 1801, until March 3, 1807.
 He founded, with his son Thomas Archer, the medical and chirurgical faculty of Maryland in 1799.
 In 1810, Archer documented two cases of superfecundation, more specifically called "heteropaternal superfecundation."
 In the first case, a Caucasian woman gave birth to mixed twins — one Caucasian, one Afro-Caucasian - after having had intercourse with two men of differing race within a few weeks.